-Rep. Stephen Owens, center, and Rep. Kristey Williams, right, watch Monday as votes are recorded on legislation allowing exemptions for COVID-19 vaccine requirements.
-The House passed the bill on a 78-40 vote.
+Rep. Stephen Owens, center, and Rep. Kristey Williams, right, watch during the Nov.
+22, 2021, special session as votes are recorded on legislation allowing exemptions for COVID-19 vaccine requirements.
 (Sherman Smith/Kansas Reflector)

 TOPEKA — Rep. John Eplee, a Republican primary care physician from Atchison, shot down fears of the COVID-19 vaccine in a speech Monday on the House floor.